 A summary of reseller obligations under the FCRA can be found here.
 Resellers must be aware of disclosure requirements when ordering MVRs and must confirm MVRs will be used only for permissible purposes as defined under the FCRA.
 The FCRA also requires that resellers comply with reasonable procedures to ensure that the MVR will be resold only for permissible purposes.
 Resellers must also be familiar with requirements regarding accuracy and completeness and its reinvestigation obligations in the event of a consumer dispute.

 For more information regarding the FCRA, please visit the Consumer Financial Protection Bureau’s (CFPB) website.

 Those businesses who obtain MVRs for employment purposes must obtain written authorization from the consumer before ordering the MVR.
 The authorization must meet specific requirements set forth by the federal and state law.
+The Authorization for Enrollment process in Qorta lets your drivers electronically sign the required authorizations and disclosures online.
 You can find a sample authorization form here.